 It’s a pleasure to speak to you today.

-And I think it’s quite fitting that we are having this conference in Saskatchewan given that its theme is innovation and strategies for the future.

-After all, Saskatchewan is the birthplace of some of Canada’s most innovative public policies such as Medicare and its bill of rights both of which were later adopted at the federal level.

-So I am excited to see what comes out of this conference in terms of privacy and access innovation.

 History

 But before we take a glimpse of what the future might look like, it’s worth having a look back to see where we have come from.

 Up until the end of World War II, most governments around the world operated without any general law permitting access to information in their possession.
 And neither did they have any general law concerning the collection, use and disclosure of information that could affect the privacy of individuals.